Synesso/scala-stellar-sdk/src/main/paradox/domains.md

 The domain info spec is rich with data about the organizations that use the Stellar network.
 It is worth bearing in mind that the document is not mandatory and can contain errors.
 Only fields that align with the SEP will be parsed.

+Continue reading to learn how to use Stellar transactions for @ref:[authentication](authentication.md).